- 2013-2014 Student Handbook

 A Student found responsible for a Level 2 sexual assault may receive a long-term suspension or even expulsion from the University.
 Additional sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.

-"Title IX Coordinator" refers to the person responsible for overseeing all sex discrimination, sexual harassment, and sexual assault complaints at the University.
+"Title IX Coordinator" refers to the person responsible for overseeing all sex discrimination, sexual harassment, and sexual assault and relationship violence complaints at the University.
 The Title IX Coordinator is also responsible for conducting an annual report and review of all complaints to identify and address any patterns or systemic problems within the University community.

 "Title IX Deputy Coordinator" refers to the person(s) responsible for assisting the Title IX Coordinator to conduct training, climate assessments, and facilitate communications on behalf of the University with the Reporting Party, Accused Party, and various University constituents.